 The western rock lobster is one of the most valuable single-species in Australia.

 The West Coast Rock Lobster Managed Fishery was the first fishery in the world to be certified as ecologically sustainable by the Marine Stewardship Council (MSC) in 2000.
-It is now the first fishery in the world to be certified as sustainable for a third time.
+It is now the first fishery in the world to be certified as sustainable for a fourth time.

 Western rock lobster fishery data has been kept since the early 1960s.
 This comprehensive information enables fisheries scientists to predict catches accurately and fisheries managers to ensure controls are adequate to protect breeding stocks and the sustainability of the fishery.